DennisKehrig/autoborg/README.md

 I am Autoborg of the browser collective.

 Your semantic and syntactic distinctiveness will be added to our own.
 Your code will be assimilated.
-Resistance is futile.

 Your life as it has been is over.
 Your [Coffee-Script](http://coffeescript.org/), [Jade](http://jade-lang.com/) and [Stylus](http://learnboost.github.com/stylus/) will adapt to service us.